ReactiveX/RxGo/README.md

 Reactive Extensions for the Go Language

-## Getting Started
+## ReactiveX

 [ReactiveX](http://reactivex.io/), or Rx for short, is an API for programming with observable streams.
 This is the official ReactiveX API for the Go language.

-**ReactiveX** is a new, alternative way of asynchronous programming to callbacks, promises and deferred.
+ReactiveX is a new, alternative way of asynchronous programming to callbacks, promises and deferred.
 It is about processing streams of events or items, with events being any occurrences or changes within the system.
 A stream of events is called an [observable](http://reactivex.io/documentation/contract.html).

 An operator is basically a function that defines an observable, how and when it should emit data.
 The list of operators covered is available [here](README.md#supported-operators-in-rxgo).

 ## RxGo

-The **RxGo** implementation is based on the [pipelines](https://blog.golang.org/pipelines) concept.
+The RxGo implementation is based on the [pipelines](https://blog.golang.org/pipelines) concept.
 In a nutshell, a pipeline is a series of stages connected by channels, where each stage is a group of goroutines running the same function.

 Let's see at a concrete example with each pink box being an operator:
 * We create a static observable based on a fixed list of items using `Just`.